rotundasoftware/cartero-tutorial/README.md

 ## What's next

 These topics may be covered in future posts.
 If you'd like to see a particular tutorial, or have questions / comments about cartero in general, please leave a comment on the hacker news article about this tutorial.
-Thanks for stopping by!

-### Modularization everywhere
+### Reusable UI components

 The same modular directory structure used for full pages can be employed to easily reuse interface elements like widgets, dialogs, headers, footers, etc., which can be either application specific, shared between projects, and / or published via npm.
 Generally these reusable interface elements can be put in a `node_modules` on the app level.
 (You can keep your app specific packages separate from shared packages by [creating a symlink in your node_modules directory](https://github.com/focusaurus/express_code_structure#the-app-symlink-trick) that points to your app specific modules.)